masesgroup/KNet/src/documentation/articles/usageSerDes.md

 # KNet: Serializer/Deserializer

 KNet comes with a base set of serializer and deserializer.
-Most of them are usable with primitives types (bool, int, etc) and array of bytes.
+Most of them are usable with primitives types (`bool`, `int`, etc) and array of `byte`s.

 If the user wants to use structures types there are two ways:
   1. Creates types in Java and reflects them in C#